oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.2 Networks and Virtual Connections

 The MQTT-SN protocol requires an Underlying Network to create a Virtual Connection.
 This carries Packets from a Client to a Gateway and a Gateway to a
 Client.
-The Underlying Network may also broadcast Packets from a Client to more than one Gateway, and from a Gateway to more than one Client.
+The Underlying Network may also multicast Packets from a Client to more than one Gateway, and from a Gateway to more than one Client.

 MQTT-SN Packets which are received must be unaltered and complete.